binyatov/captis.js/README.md

 **Currently the project is fully functional only in webkit browsers.**

+## Prerequisites
+The server part has only be tested in `OS X`.
+`ffmpeg` is needed to 'stitch' the audio and video files together.
+For a reading on the problem and how to install ffmpeg have a look here: [http://stackoverflow.com/questions/20263131/merge-wav-audio-and-webm-video](http://stackoverflow.com/questions/20263131/merge-wav-audio-and-webm-video)

 ## Getting Started
 Captis has a client-side and a server-side component